SimonSMatei/SimonSMatei/README.md

 ## I’m Currently Learning/Working On 🌱

-I'm currently working on my Generative AI Sort Accuracy Project, check out it out!
+I'm currently working on my Generative AI Sort Accuracy Project, check it out!

 I'm currently learning the fundamentals of Data Science and Machine learning using Python outside of my course curriculum.